iliakan/javascript-book/Readme.md

 The contributions are carefully reviewed and appended or integrated with the current content.

+ 1. Clone the repo
+ 2. Open `en/nav.html` to browse the book offline.
-Clone the repo and the text is at your disposal!
-See the `en/readme.html` for formatting and other details.
+ 3. See the `en/readme.html` for formatting and other details.